james0209/dash-bioinformatics/README.md

 A new database file can be created by running the init_db.py file.
 This will create an empty database.
 To populate this, the sql statements within sqlstatements.txt must be run.

+A blastdb folder has been included within this repo, although it is not currently used in the project.
+The blastdb was created to allow Local BLAST functionality to be added in future development.

 Dependabot has been set up with this repo through the file within the .github folder.